 To this day, police remain unsure as to whether they’ve uncovered all of Ivan Milat’s victims.
 They suspect a slew of missing-persons cases dating back to the early 1970s could also have been his doing.

 Just because the backpacker murderer is behind bars, however, doesn’t mean he’s been taken out of the spotlight.
 In 1997, Milat attempted to escape prison alongside a convicted drug dealer.
-The two failed and the drug dealer was found hanged in his cell the next day.
+The two failed and the drug dealer hung himself in his cell the next day.

 Milat was consequently transferred to the maximum-security super-prison in Goulburn, New South Wales.